gbvbahia01/Spring-Batch-Cotahist/README.md

 ### This application is an example of how to pass and get small parameters between Spring Batch Steps.

 Most Spring Batch jobs have more than one step.
-And sometimes you need to pass some parameters between then and now, like:
+And sometimes you need to save and recover some parameters between then, like:

 	- A JWT token to be used in header requests on some processes.
 	- A row ID that will be used as a foreign key.
 	- The number of rows in a file.

-The possibilities of need are huge.
-Fortunately, Spring Batch has a mechanism to do that.
+The possibilities for need are enormous.Fortunately, Spring Batch has a mechanism to do that.
 I wrote this to make it easy to understand how to save and where to recover those values.

-To have any data available for next steps, it is necessary to give a promotion listener on step that will insert the values on step execution context.
+To have any data available for next steps, it is necessary to give a promotion listener on step that will insert the values in the step execution context.
 To do this, it is necessary to create an ExecutionContextPromotionListener bean like this:

 ```java
   @Bean